 So you want to start crocheting adorable amigurumi but not quite sure where to start?
-Here are some amigurumi tips to help you get going!
+Or, you have been crocheting amigurumi for a while but want to take your designs up a notch?
+Here are some tips to help improve your amigurumi projects!

 1. Master the magic ring